 This Treasury Risk Management Policy will be formally reviewed every three years.

-The CFO has the responsibility to prepare a review report (following the preparation of annual financial statements) that is presented to Audit, Risk & Assurance.
+The CFO has the responsibility to prepare a review report (following the preparation of annual financial statements) that is presented to Finance, Risk and Assurance.
 The report will include:

-- Recommendations on changes, deletions and additions to the policy. - Overview of the treasury management function in achieving the stated treasury objectives, including performance trends in actual interest cost against budget (multi-year comparisons). - Summary of breaches of policy and one-off approvals outside policy to highlight areas of policy tension. - Analysis of bank and lender service provision, share of financial instrument transactions etc. - Comments and recommendations from Greater Wellington's external auditors on the treasury function, particularly internal controls, accounting treatment and reporting.

-• Total net debt servicing costs.
+- Recommendations on changes, deletions and additions to the policy. - Overview of the treasury management function in achieving the stated treasury objectives, including performance trends in actual interest cost against budget (multi-year comparisons). - Summary of breaches of policy and one-off approvals outside policy to highlight areas of policy tension. - Analysis of bank and lender service provision, share of financial instrument transactions, etc. - Comments and recommendations from the Council's external auditors on the treasury function, particularly internal controls, accounting treatment and reporting. - Total net debt servicing costs.

-The policy review will be completed and presented to Audit, Risk & Assurance within five months of the financial year-end.
-Audit, Risk & Assurance will approve any resulting policy changes.
+The policy review will be completed and presented to Finance, Risk and Assurance within five months of the financial year-end.
+Finance, Risk and Assurance will approve any resulting policy changes.